-This just shows you how much easier it is when it comes to knowing and understanding the trade of an iron Condor.
-It's not about finding the perfect stock, you could trade the same stock over and over again, all you're doing is you're looking at that range.
-When things get a little bit tight on a certain area, you need to make a tweak or an adjustment.
+This shows you how much easier it is when it comes to knowing and understanding the trade of an Iron Condor.
+It's not about finding the perfect stock; you could trade the same stock over and over again, all you're doing is you're looking at that range.
+When things get a little bit tight on a specific area, you need to make a tweak or an adjustment.

-You have more risk - you're adding favorable risk things that have worked out for you very well on the upside.
+You have more risk - a risk that has worked out for you very well on the upside.

 This is what it's all about.
 Tweaking your prices and ranges and learning how to deal with those.

-All you need to do when it comes to trading iron condors is really picking a range
+All you need to do when it comes to trading iron condors is picking a range

 It's not about choosing the right stock.
 You could trade the same stocks time and time again, as long as they're trading options.
 You're choosing the range.